-This document provides an follow up step-by-step guide to get started with the Facebook SDK for Unity on Facebook Canvas.
+This document provides a follow up step-by-step guide to get started with the Facebook SDK for Unity on Facebook Web Games.
 We will build and deploy the sample Unity app bundled with the Unity SDK to allow you to get working on a Facebook integration quickly and effectively.
 If you're more comfortable working on iOS or Android, you can switch to the Getting Started guides for those platforms.

 In Unity 5.0, the WebGL deployment target was introduced as a new way to build Web games.
 Unlike deploying with the Unity Web Player, WebGL has no dependency on a browser plug-in; games will simply run in any modern browser.

 An additional motivation for deploying with WebGL is to support browsers where the Unity Web Player is no longer a viable solution.
 One such browser is Google Chrome, which ended general support for Netscape Plug-in API (NPAPI).
 Since Unity Web Player is an NPAPI plug-in, these changes make the Unity Web Player unusable in Chrome.

 Go to the Unity Editor.
 From the menu, choose 'File', 'Build Settings…' In the Build Settings dialog, under 'Platform', select 'WebGL' or 'Web Player' as the target and click 'Switch Platform'.
 Ensure the sample project scenes have been added to the 'Scenes in Build' as previously described here.

 Note: Select 'WebGL' to build with HTML5 technologies or select 'Web Player' to build for the Unity Web Player to target older browsers.

 With the Build Settings dialog open, click the 'Build' button.
 When prompted for an output directory name, call it